frankfajardo/lms-content-template-scorm2004e3/README.md

 # SCORM 2004 SCO Template #

-This is a SCORM 2004 3E package template I used to create learnning contents in Milo relating to Pearson Australia Policies.
+This is a template I used to create learning contents for an LMS that is compliant with SCORM 2004 3rd Edition.

 ## Version ##